Buying a home in the winter? Ask for an escrow account for seasonal repairs.

 Home Warranty Plans are great but don't always cover everything

 Some home sellers provides a home warranty package to cover appliances or mechanical systems like the air conditioner for the first year after the purchase of a home.
 We did this when we sold our home and it is becoming more and more common in today's real estate market as home buyers typically expect sellers to provide a home warranty.
+Check out reviews on the best home warranty companies before you purchase.

 Seasonal Repair Escrow Account